Make a Payment Rates About Careers Contact Locations

-Don't Forget to Add Finances to Your Spring Cleaning List
+Don't Forget To Add Finances To Your Spring Cleaning List

+April 9, 2018 Spring is here-ish and it’s time to open the windows and tackle our springtime to-do lists.
 And as long as you’re on a roll, why not turn a little of that energy to your finances?
 After all, you just had to dig out all your paperwork to deal with your taxes.
 Instead of just shoving it back into the box or filing cabinet, why not give it a good spring cleaning too?
 You can do it!
 And we’ve got seven easy tips that can help.

 1. Get a copy of your credit report.